 Mabryl laughed.
 ‘Such enthusiasm.
-We’ll try it out tomorrow, I think.
+We’ll try it out tomorrow.
 In the meantime, I’ve made what I think may be a big discovery.
 Perhaps the most important one for many, many years.
-Look,’ and he put an ancient looking book on the table.
-The three apprentices gathered round.
+Look.’
+He put an ancient book on the table.

 Emmienne gasped.
 ‘That is old, and if it is, we’ll be able to find lost spells.
-You’ll be famous, Sir.’
+You’ll be famous, sir.’

 As they discussed this, the door opened and Lillora, Mabryl’s housekeeper entered.
-‘Sorry to disturb you, sir,’ she said, ‘but a bird arrived a few minutes ago.
+‘Sorry to disturb you, sir, but a bird arrived a few minutes ago.
 I thought you should know.’

-Carthinal picked up the book that Mabryl had bought and began to leaf through it.
+Carthinal picked up the book Mabryl had bought and began to leaf through it.
 He could understand little of what was written there.
-Firstly it was in an archaic script and language and secondly he was as yet only an apprentice and had not the knowledge to understand more than a limited number of spells.
+It was in an archaic script and language and as he was only an apprentice he had not the knowledge to understand more than a limited number of spells.
 He frowned as he tried to read the words on the page, then, lifting the book from the table he carried it nearer to the light.

 ‘What’s that?’ asked the brown-haired girl, straining to read it upside down.

 Mabryl came back holding a paper in his hand.
-‘It’s good news, Carthinal,’ he told the young man.
-‘There is a space for you to take your tests in the next batch, which takes place just before Grillon’s Day.
-That’s in about five sixdays time so we’ll need to leave here in three sixdays to allow us time to settle in before your ordeal.’
-He saw that Carthinal was holding a paper.
-‘What’s that you’ve got there?’
+‘It’s good news, Carthinal.
+There’s space for you to take your tests in the next batch, which takes place just before Grillon’s Day.
+That’s in about five sixdays time.
+We’ll need to leave here in three sixdays to allow us time to settle in before your ordeal.’
+He looked at the paper in Carthinal’s hand.
+What’s that you’ve got there?’

 He replaced the paper in the book and turned to Carthinal.
-‘We must take this to a colleague of mine in the Mage Tower when we go,’ he continued.
-‘She is working on finding the old spells, I believe, and this may be of use to her.
+‘We must take this book to a colleague of mine in the Mage Tower when we go.
+She’s working on finding the old spells and this may be of use to her.
 The loose note may be a prophecy if it came from the Oracle, but who knows when it was made?
-It could be that it was centuries ago, or yesterday; and it could be referring to a time well in the future or even in the past.
-I think we should ignore it for now.
-Lillora says that our lunch is almost ready, so I suggest we go to the table before she gets mad.’
+It could be it was centuries ago, or yesterday.’
+He shrugged.
+‘It could be referring to a time well in the future or even in the past.
+We should ignore it for now.
+Lillora says our lunch is almost ready, so I suggest we go to the table before she gets mad.’

 Today he was sitting in his study going over the accounts of the duchy when a knock came at the door.